Importing music from the server

 export LIBRARY_ID="<your_libary_id>" /srv/funkwhale/manage import_files $LIBRARY_ID "/srv/funkwhale/data/music/" --recursive --noinput

-The import command supports several options, and you can check the help to get details:
+The import command supports several options, check the help for details:

 docker-compose run --rm api python manage.py import_files --help

-For the best results, we recommend tagging your music collection through Picard in order to have the best quality metadata.
+We recommend tagging your music collection using Picard to have the best quality metadata.

-This command is idempotent, meaning you can run it multiple times on the same files and already imported files will simply be skipped.
+This command is idempotent, meaning you can run it multiple times on the same files and already imported files are simply skipped.

 By default, the CLI-importer will copy imported files to Funkwhale’s internal storage.
 This means importing a 1GB library will result in the same amount of space being used by Funkwhale.

-While this behaviour has some benefits (easier backups and configuration), it’s not always the best choice, especially if you have a huge library to import and don’t want to double your disk usage.
+While this behaviour has some benefits (easier backups and configuration), it is not always the best choice, especially if you have a huge library to import and don’t want to double your disk usage.

 The CLI importer supports an additional

-Because those files are not managed by Funkwhale, we offer additional configuration options to ensure the webserver can serve them properly:
+Because imported files are not managed by Funkwhale, we offer additional configuration options to ensure the webserver can serve them properly:

 We recommend you symlink all your music directories into